MushroomObserver/developer-startup/README.md

 `/bin/bash: bad interpreter: No such file or directory`

-likely means that the line endings of the file have been formatted for windows when you cloned the developer-startup repository.
-To fix this, use a program like Notepad++ to convert the mo-dev file to "Unix/Linux EOL (Line Endings)".
+it likely means that the line endings of the file have been formatted for windows when you cloned the developer-startup repository.
+To fix this, use a program like Notepad++ to convert the mo-dev file to "Unix/Linux EOL (Line Endings)", or

 Note: You can give mo-dev any directory on the VM you want.
 The advantage of using /vagrant is that the MO source code will be available both on the